awsdocs/aws-php-developers-guide/doc_source/guide_credentials_assume_role.rst

 Using an |IAM| Role with Web Identity
 =====================================

-Web Identity Federation allows customers to use third-party identity providers for authentication when accessing AWS resources.
-Before you can assume a role with web identity, you must create an IAM Role and configure a web identity provider (IdP).
+Web Identity Federation enables customers to use third-party identity providers for authentication when accessing AWS resources.
+Before you can assume a role with web identity, you must create an IAM role and configure a web identity provider (IdP).
 For more information, see :iam-ug:`Creating a Role for Web Identity or OpenID Connect Federation (Console) <id_roles_create_for-idp_oidc>`.

-After :iam-ug:`creating an identity <id_roles_providers_create_oidc>` and :iam-ug:`creating a role <id_roles_create_for-idp_oidc>`, use an |STS| client to authenticate a user.
-Provide the webIdentityToken and ProviderId for your identity, and the RoleArn for the IAM role with permissions for the user.
+After :iam-ug:`creating an identity provider <id_roles_providers_create_oidc>` and :iam-ug:`creating a role for your web identity <id_roles_create_for-idp_oidc>`, use an |STS| client to authenticate a user.
+Provide the webIdentityToken and ProviderId for your identity, and the Role ARN for the IAM role with permissions for the user.

 **Sample Code**